SoftwareAG/c8y-docs/content/change-logs/analytics/apama-in-c8y-20240913-Alarm-Input-and-Event-Input-blocks-no-longer-use-incorrect-source-time-for-alarm-and-event-updates.md

 ticket: PAB-4559
 version:
 ---
-Previously, the **Alarm Input** and **Event Input** blocks did not use the the correct source time when the **Ignore Timestamp** checkbox was not selected.
-Instead, the creation time of the block was used to schedule the input events.
+Previously, the **Alarm Input** and **Event Input** blocks did not use the the correct source time for an update operation when the **Ignore Timestamp** checkbox was not selected.
+Instead, the creation time of the block was incorrectly used to schedule the input events.
-This has been fixed and alarm and event updates are not missed by the model.
+This has been fixed and alarm and event updates are no longer missed by the model.
 When the **Ignore Timestamp** checkbox is not selected, the input blocks now use the last update time of the block to schedule the input events in case of update operations.